The Tulsa Health Department’s Healthy Start program is confidential and free and works to ensure our families are healthy, safe and thriving.

 - To submit electronically, please fill out this Referral Form.

 In addition, the Healthy Start program is committed to improving the father, parent-child relationship through fatherhood engagement.
-Our Fatherhood Program promotes this philosophy by linking fathers to resources that strengthen the role for the involvement of the father.
+THD’s Fatherhood Program promotes this philosophy by linking fathers to resources that strengthen the role for the involvement of the father; education on the stages of pregnancy; postpartum education; and education on Safe Sleep for Babies and Period of PURPLE Crying (PURPLE)®.
+THD’s Fatherhood Program also offers group sessions (Dad 2 Dad) once a month using the 24/7 Dad® curriculum, a voluntary and comprehensive fatherhood program designed to help men improve their parenting skills and fathering knowledge.

 - Communication skills